-615. Leadership (3).
-Study of theories, models, and techniques for enhancing effective leadership in group settings in the context of site based management; practical applications through self-analysis and skill development.

-- 632. Assessment (3).
-Current issues in assessment, including qualitative and quantitative approaches, strategies for program development and improvement. - 633.
+- 615. Leadership (3).
+Study of theories, models, and techniques for enhancing effective leadership in group settings in the context of site based management; practical applications through self-analysis and skill development. - Measurement and Evaluation in Education (3).
+Current issues in educational measurement and evaluation, including qualitative and quantitative data analysis and strategies for program development and improvement. - 633.
 Funding for School Improvement (3).
-Developing state, federal, local, and grant resources to enhance school improvement. - 681.
-Problems in Education I (3).
-(For ECE and EED majors, prerequisites: ECE/EED 631 and ECE/EED 642.
-For SPE majors, prerequisites: SPE 620 and SPE 624.)
-Prerequisites: EED 631 and EED 642.
+Developing state, federal, local, and grant resources to enhance school improvement. - 691.
+Advanced Research in Education I (3).
+Prerequisite for all majors: EFD 632; prerequisites for ECE and EED majors: ECE/EED 631 and ECE/EED 642.
 Identification and analysis of problems specific to the current educational environment with emphasis on development of innovative and unique solutions.
-Must be taken after all basic and concentration requirements have been successfully completed. - 682.
-Problems in Education II (3).
+Must be taken after all basic and concentration requirements have been successfully completed. - 692.
+Advanced Research in Education II (3).
 Prerequisite: EFD 681.
+Continuation of identification and analysis of problems specific to the current educational environment with emphasis on development of innovative and unique solutions.
 Must be taken in the last semester of enrollment.
-Continuation of identification and analysis of problems specific to the current educational environment with emphasis on development of innovative and unique solutions.
-(For ECE, EED, and SPE majors, this course must be taken during the last semester of enrollment in the Ed.S. degree.)